SSrustworthy/DLRML-docs/docs/explore/Disneyland/Star Wars Galaxy's Edge/Oga_s_Cantina_DJ_R3X.md

 # Oga's Cantina / DJ R3X

-## Description

 **Land(s)**: Star Wars: Galaxy's Edge

 **Loop Total Length**: N/A

 **Dates**: January 17, 2020

 This is the show hosted by DJ R3X in Oga’s cantina.
-See my MouseBits post for an extensive post on this topic: [https://mousebits.com/smf/index.php?topic=10848.msg99013#msg99013](https://mousebits.com/smf/index.php?topic=10848.msg99013#msg99013) (2022).
+See my MouseBits post for an extensive post on this topic: [https://mousebits.com/smf/index.php](https://mousebits.com/smf/index.php) ?topic=10848.msg99013#msg99013 (2022).
 This loop repeats four times, with the interchangeable tracks changing each time.
 For convenience, I have only included one repetition of the loop here, with notes on the interchangeable tracks included in the Track Notes column.

 ## Tracklist